BAGHDAD (Reuters) - Lieutenant General Mahdi Gharawi knew an attack was coming.

 In the east, Gharawi and three of his men commandeered an armoured vehicle with flat tires and headed north to safety.

 By August, Gharawi was back in his ancestral home in southern Iraq, looking after his children, unsure what to do next.
-One day he received a call from a friend in the defense ministry: He was under investigation for dereliction of duty in Mosul.
+One day he received a call from a friend in the defence ministry: He was under investigation for dereliction of duty in Mosul.

 At the same time, Maliki promoted Qanbar and moved to protect Ghaidan.
 After the prime minister resigned on Aug.
 15, though, the two men were also forced into retirement.